Nando9710/barcode-app/README.md

 ## Run app locally with cli

+Checkout to branch `master`.
 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Run app with docker image